 You may be recommended to do these if the Epley manoeuvre does not work.
 These exercises involve a different way of moving the head compared to the Epley manoeuvre.
 Your doctor will advise you on how to do these if they are recommended.

 If the Epley manoeuvre or Brandt-Daroff exercises are not successful, or not done, you can still remain optimistic.
 BPPV is a condition that usually goes away on its own after several weeks or months without any treatment.
-One study said the condition had resolved in many people with BPPV in an average of 10 weeks.
+One study reported that the condition had resolved in many people with BPPV in an average of 10 weeks.
 The otoconia are thought either to dissolve or move to a place in the labyrinth where they cause no symptoms.

-Surgery is extremely rare, as in most cases the condition either improves by itself or can be cured by the Epley manoeuvre.
+Treating BPPV with surgery is extremely rare, as in most cases the condition either improves by itself or can be cured by the Epley manoeuvre.
 If symptoms persist for months or years and cannot be eased, an operation of the inner ear to take out the function of the posterior semicircular canal may then be an option.
 A doctor who is an ear specialist will advise.

 - The DVLA recommends that you should stop driving if you have sudden, unexpected and disabling attacks of dizziness.